 Join thousands of anglers helping to reduce litter

 Anglers Against Litter is the Angling Trust’s campaign to provide a voice for anglers to engage with the issue of litter and plastic pollution in freshwater and marine environments.
 It outlines ways in which anglers, fisheries and tackle retailers can get involved to reduce and remove litter from areas where they fish.
-In rivers, lakes, canals, sea or estuary, the damage caused by litter pollution is resulting in damage to wildlife.
+In rivers, lakes, canals, sea or estuary, the damage caused by litter pollution can be harmful to wildlife.
 It introduces toxic pollutions to the water as well as being an unsightly addition to our environments.
 We are working towards finding solutions for these issues as well as working with industry to do more to tackle and reduce the problem of throwaway plastic.
 Please support our campaign – and let’s tackle litter together!